The term sugar is used to describe a wide range of compounds that vary in sweetness. Common sugars include:

-Sugar is on the U.S. Food and Drug Administration's (FDA) list of safe foods.
-It contains 16 calories per teaspoon and can be used in moderation.
+Sugar is on the United States Food and Drug Administration's (FDA) list of safe foods.
+It contains 16 calories per teaspoon or 16 calories per 4 grams and can be used in moderation.

 The American Heart Association (AHA) recommends limiting the amount of added sugars in your diet.
 The recommendation extends to all types of added sugars.

-- Women should get no more than 100 calories per day from sugar (about 6 teaspoons of sugar).
+- Women should get no more than 100 calories per day from added sugar (about 6 teaspoons or 25 grams of sugar).

-- Men should get no more than 150 calories per day from sugar (about 9 teaspoons of sugar).
+- Men should get no more than 150 calories per day from added sugar (about 9 teaspoons or 36 grams of sugar).

-The Dietary Guidelines for Americans also recommends limiting added sugars to no more than 10% of your calories per day.
+The United States Department of Agriculture (USDA) Dietary Guidelines for Americans also recommends limiting added sugars to no more than 10% of your calories per day.
 Some ways to reduce your intake of added sugars include:

 - Drink water instead of regular soda, "vitamin-type" water, sports drinks, coffee drinks, and energy drinks.

 - Eat less candy and sweet desserts such as ice cream, cookies, and cakes.

 - Read food labels for added sugars in packaged condiments and sauces.